Find a psychologist in Washington DC

 7. Consider a clinician with extensive experience with your particular psychological difficulties as opposed to their academic credentials

-For example, in addressing weight loss, I might refer to a cognitive behavior therapist whereas in dealing with longstanding difficulties, I’d be more likely to refer someone for psychodynamic psychotherapy or for psychoanalysis to a psychoanalyst.
+For example, in addressing weight loss, I might refer to a cognitive behavior therapist whereas in dealing with longstanding difficulties, I’d be more likely to refer someone for psychodynamic psychotherapy or psychoanalysis to a psychoanalyst.

 Beyond this, if you are a psychologist, psychiatrist, social worker or counselor, consider seeking treatment with a Training and Supervising Analyst.
 I recommend this because IF at some point you decide to seek psychoanalytic training, yourself, you will be required to see a Training and Supervising Analyst.
 Therefore, if you are already in treatment with a Training and Supervising Analyst then you will not have to switch therapists.